wakidurrahman/advanced-node-js/docs/books/nodejs-design-patterns/chapter-01/README.md

 The browser provides a higher-level abstraction over the **operating system** resources, which makes it easier to control and contain the code that runs in it, which will also inevitably limit its capabilities.

 In turn, in Node.js we can virtually have access to all the services exposed by the **operating system**.

+### 📝 Run the latest JavaScript with confidence

+One of the main pain points of using JavaScript in the browser is that our code will likely run on a variety of devices and browsers.

+All these inconveniences don't apply when developing applications on Node.js.
+In fact, our Node.js applications will most likely run on a system and a Node.js runtime that are well known in advance.

+> [!TIP]
+> Please bear in mind, though, that if we are developing a library meant to be used by third parties, we still have to take into account that our code may run on different versions of Node.js.

+The general pattern in this case is to target the oldest active long-term-support (LTS) release and specify the `engines` section in our package.json, so that the package manager will warn the user if they are trying to install a package that is not compatible with their version of Node.js.

+### 📝 The module system